 The granting of any appeal by the Board shall not exempt the applicant from any provision of the Zoning Bylaw not specifically ruled upon by the Board or specifically set forth as exception in this particular case from a provision of the Zoning Bylaw.
 It shall be unlawful for any owner or person to reconstruct, convert or alter a structure or change the use, increase the intensity of use, or extend or displace the use of any building, other structure or lot, or change any required limitations or special conditions imposed by the Board in authorizing a special permit or variance without appealing to the Board as a new case over which the Board shall have complete administrative power to deny, approve or modify.

+The decision shall be considered provisional until the Board votes on the final written decision in an open meeting of the Board.

 Voting members of the Board shall sign the official copy of the written decision either in person or in an electronic format acceptable to the Town.

 Withdrawal